jamesdellinger/ios-nanodegree-virtual-tourist-app/README.md

 ![Platform iOS](https://img.shields.io/badge/nanodegree-iOS-blue.svg)

-This repository contains the Virtual Tourist app project for the iOS Networking with Swift course in Udacity's iOS Nanodegree.
+This repository contains the Virtual Tourist app project for the iOS Persistence and Core Data course in Udacity's iOS Nanodegree.

 With the following user-friendly tweaks: